 Visiting Lasker Pool & RinkLasker Pool & Rink is regarded as less crowded and more economical than Wollman Rink for it is farther from the prime Midtown location.
 Public session hours vary by day, so make sure you check their opening times on the official site.

 Location: In Central Park between 106th and 108th Streets.
-The closest street entrance is 110th Street and Lenox Avenue, New York City, NY
+The closest street entrance is 110th Street and Lenox Avenue, New York, NY

 Note: This information can change without notice.
 Confirm all details directly with the company in question.